infobloxopen/infoblox-ansible/ansible_collections/infoblox/nios_modules/README.md

 Deprecation
 ===========
 -   Deprecations are done by version number (not by date).
--   New deprecations can be added during every minor release, under the condition that they do not break backwards compatibility.
+-   New deprecations can be added during every minor release, under the condition that they do not break backward compatibility.

 Contributing
 ============
-We welcome your contributions to Infoblox NiosModules Ansible modules.
+We welcome your contributions to Infoblox Nios Modules.
 See [CONTRIBUTING.md](https://github.com/infobloxopen/infoblox-ansible/blob/master/ansible_collections/infoblox/nios_modules/CONTRIBUTING.md) for more details.